sphinx-gallery/sphinx-gallery/doc/configuration.rst

 point to the directory containing ``searchindex.js``, such as ``'matplotlib': 'https://matplotlib.org'``.

-If you wish to do the same for ordinary RST documentation, see :ref:`plain_rst`.
+If you wish to do the same for ordinary reST documentation, see :ref:`plain_rst`.

 If you are using inheritance for your documented code and you are experience